Seed7

 # This is a comment

-Comments cannot occur within string, character or numerical literals.
+Comments cannot occur within string, character and numerical literals.

 Syntax: